 Keywords that are closely related to you or what you’re selling influence the amount of money you make, so you should always be ranking high for them.

-Product-Defining Keywords: Ugbaja also endorses very regular tracking of product-defining keywords, which are keywords that “are very product-specific and the customer is already at the first level of being a lead.”
+Are very product-specific and the customer is already at the first level of being a lead.

 Your High-Ranking Keywords